-With fall creeping in and the nights start to get colder and we can finally start pulling out some our favorite sweaters, I immediately begin to crave comfort food.
+With winter creeping in and the nights start to get colder and we can finally start pulling out some of our favorite sweaters, I immediately begin to crave comfort food.
 The kind that you want to curl up with on the couch and reminds you of someone or something special.

 This spicy Chicken Tortilla Soup with Fresh Corn takes a traditional chicken soup and kicks it up a notch with the addition of some Mexican flavors and lots of fresh ingredients – remember this is new comfort food – an updated, healthy version of a classic.
 It all starts with a base of poblano peppers, onions, and garlic.
 Then the chicken is poached in the broth and corn tortillas are added as a natural thickening agent.
 Then everything is blended to create the most delicious spicy broth.